zx80/flask-simple-auth/DOCUMENTATION.md

   - functions which define object ownership.
 - `password_quality` a function/decorator to register a function to check for password quality.
-- `password_check` a function/decorator to register a new password checker.
+- `password_check` a function/decorator to register a new password checker, so as to handle recovery codes, for instance.
 - `cast` a function/decorator to register new str-to-some-type casts for function parameters.
-- `special_parameter` a function/decorator to register new special parameter types.
+- `special_parameter` a function/decorator to register new special parameter
+  types.
 - `error_response` a function/decorator to register a new response generator for errors.